NikhilPappu/nikhil.github.io/music.md

 <h3>Games</h3>

-I have a fascination for video games, their design and the various elements that go into them like art, animation, player interaction, challenge, music and writing among others.
+I have a fascination for video games and the various elements that go into their design, such as art, animation, story, player interaction, and music among others.
 I especially fancy retro-themed indie games and strategy games.
 Here are some of my favorites:

 <ul>
   <li>Shovel Knight Series</li>